etcipnja/MLH/README.md

 # Credits:

-The original idea belongs to @renaud with his Loop-Plants-With-Filters. https://github.com/rdegosse/Loop-Plants-With-Filters/blob/master/README.md
+The original idea belongs to @rdegosse with his Loop-Plants-With-Filters. https://github.com/rdegosse/Loop-Plants-With-Filters/blob/master/README.md
 This Farmware - is a simplified version of it with nice perks about saving/filtering meta data

 Thank you,